LearnersGuild/learning-os/game/rule-book.md

 - **Advisory board**: a group of skilled learners/teachers and professionals who advise, guide, and give feedback to an agency.
 Only agencies within the incubator program have advisory boards.
 - **Learning facilitator**: a master learner who facilitates and nurtures a safe, healthy, and highly effective learning environment for an incubated agency.
 - **Technical practitioner**: a highly-skilled, professional practitioner of the craft most relevant to an incubated agency.
 They provide expert feedback, knowledge, and advice to the agency.
-- **Mentor**: a skilled learner and craftsperson with industry-relevant knowledge who provides general mentorship to an incubated agency.
+- **Industry mentor**: a skilled learner and practitioner with industry-relevant knowledge who provides general mentorship to an incubated agency.

 ## Objectives